-During these unprecedented times, video interviewing has become the new norm for recruitment agencies and employers to connect with and assess talent.
+Video interviewing is a pivotal tool for recruitment agencies and employers to connect with and assess talent.
 If you have limited experience with video chat or being in front of a camera, the idea of a video interview can be daunting.
 So, we have curated some tips on how to prepare for a video interview with a potential employer.

 Make sure you’re familiar with the video conference application you’ll be using for the interview.
 Don’t leave it to chance, take the opportunity to get comfortable with the application well in advance – not the moment you’re supposed to log on.
 This will help you feel comfortable when it’s time for the interview.